ASVBPREAUBV/rechnung/README.md

 # rechnung PDF

+Use HTML, CSS, JS and GIT to manage your invoices.

+## How it works

+rechnung-pdf is a webpage.
+The invoice data is managed in JSON.
-Build a local webpage, develop it in your browser, export the page as PDF any time.
+Work on your invoice it in your browser, export the page as PDF any time.

 ## Installation
 ```